Andrew Blum is an author and journalist, writing about technology, infrastructure, architecture, design, cities, art and travel.

 His previous book, Tubes: A Journey to the Center of the Internet, was the first ever book-length look at the physical infrastructure of the Internet—all the data centers, undersea cables and tubes filled with light.
 It was published in 2012 to wide acclaim, became a National Bestseller, and has been translated into ten languages.
 Blum discussed Tubes with Terry Gross on NPR’s Fresh Air; BBC 4 presented it as a “Book of the Week”; and Blum spoke about his journey on the stages of TED Global.

-As a magazine journalist, he has published dozens of feature stories in publications including WIRED, Popular Science, Vanity Fair, The New York Times, The New Yorker and Metropolis.
+As a magazine journalist, he has published dozens of feature stories in publications including Time, WIRED, Popular Science, Vanity Fair, The New York Times, The New Yorker and Metropolis.

 As a speaker, he has given over a hundred talks at conferences, universities and corporations—like TED, Greenbuild, The Next Web, and SXSW; the United States State Department, the World Trade Organization and the MIT Media Lab; Google, Microsoft, and the Brooklyn Book Festival.